 Another one of our firm’s partners, Christopher Perry, was named a SuperLawyer Rising Star in 2018 in the area of criminal defense.
 Overall, our experienced Morris County sex crimes defense lawyers have successfully defended clients facing sex-related charges in Morristown, Mount Olive, Dover, Denville, Parsippany, and Roxbury and we regularly assist clients who were previously convicted of sex crimes in achieving removal from Megan’s Law in New Jersey.

-If you or a loved one is a potential candidate to be removed from Megan’s Law, contact the Tormey Law Firm today for a free consultation.
-You can call us at 201-355-5385 or toll-free at 866-949-6948, or you can use our online contact form.
+If you or a loved one is a potential candidate to be removed from Megan’s Law, or you are wondering if you are eligible to get off the sex offender registry in New Jersey, contact the Tormey Law Firm in Morristown today for a free consultation.
+You can call us at (908) 336-5008 or toll-free at 866-949-6948, or you can use our online contact form.

 Removal from Megan’s Law in New Jersey: N.J.S.A.
 2C:7-2(f)

 Megan’s Law became effective on October 31, 1994.
 The statute requires a defendant who has been convicted of certain enumerated sex offenses to register with the police department in the municipality in which they reside.
 The police will also notify neighbors and local schools of the registrant’s existence and the registrant’s photograph will be posted on an internet database.

 The legislature saw fit, when enacting this statute, to allow certain registrants to file a Motion to be removed from registration requirements if certain criteria are established.
 The statute which governs the potential removal of a registrant from Megan’s Law is N.J.S.A.
 2C:7-2(f).
 The statute stipulates, in pertinent part: